Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 Of course, there was his age, too.
 Firth was fifty-two now, with the body of a twenty-one year old athlete.
 That age gave him a *huge* wellspring of experience, but it also made him a bit set in his ways, so chipping away at that had been the project of some years.
 He’d always been open-minded though, and maybe the younger body had helped knock loose old habits...

 Thank *fuck* he’d finally got serious about it, some months before the Hell mission and Adam’s tangle with the Alpha.
-Firth had been making some dire grumblings about the “switch-off” of the resistance factor.
+Firth had been making some dire grumblings about the "switch-off" of the resistance factor.
 Everyone was feeling the difference pretty much immediately, like they were fresh in the pipeline again, and it was obvious he was casting about for something...maybe something to do about it?
 Whatever it was, Adam knew what he needed.

 He’d given Firth one of his favorite toys.

-“Here.”
-He’d set it down on Firth’s desk with a nice solid *whump.* “Take him home.
+"Here."
+He’d set it down on Firth’s desk with a nice solid *whump.* "Take him home.
 This guy, right here?
-You’re gonna look *exactly* like him before we’re done, and then you’re gonna get way fuckin’ *better.* You ready for this shit?”
+You’re gonna look *exactly* like him before we’re done, and then you’re gonna get way fuckin’ *better.* You ready for this shit?"

 It was a goofy fuckin’ thing and he’d been made fun of by the whole team for it at some point or another, but for the longest time, Zangief had been the image in Adam’s head when he pictured what he was working toward.
 He’d never managed it, exactly.
 He’d sorta matched the muscularity - which was scary, in retrospect - but he never had a body shape or proportions as completely fucking *perfect* as the Red Cyclone.
 Firth, though...

-He looked at it and raised his eyebrow. “...You serious?
-I mean, I’m fuckin’ *big* but this dude is…”
+He looked at it and raised his eyebrow. "...You serious?
+I mean, I’m fuckin’ *big* but this dude is…"

 Huge. *Monstrous.* Athletic.
 Unstoppable.
 Superhumanly *powerful.* Built *perfectly* to be the strongest possible fighting man.
 Swift.
 Tough.
 Proud.
 Unbreakable. *Flawlessly* muscular-

-“Seven feet tall, over three feet wide across the thighs, over *four* across the shoulders.
+"Seven feet tall, over three feet wide across the thighs, over *four* across the shoulders.
 Has to duck and turn sideways to squeeze through doors.
-Sound familiar?”
+Sound familiar?"

 Firth had given the statue a nonplussed look.
-“He’s a fuckin’ cartoon.”
+"He’s a fuckin’ cartoon."

-“Yeah, and so are we, and *especially* so are you! *Look at him,* dude.
+"Yeah, and so are we, and *especially* so are you! *Look at him,* dude.
 He’s framed and built *exactly* like you are, right down to the smallest detail.
 Face even sorta looks like yours too, same giant head, even the same sorta shape to your skull!
 All you gotta do is fill out to match and you’ll look *exactly* like that.
 Take it home, look at it every day.
 That’s gonna be you soon.
 Except you’re six inches taller, so you’re gonna make Zangief here look like a little *bitch* by the end of the year.
-Got it?”
+Got it?"

 Years ago, way back in the pipeline, Adam had spent an embarrassing sum of money on his statue of Zangief - the huge hand-painted one, which depicted the big guy in mid-run at his biggest and most impressive-looking ever, with his giant arms outstretched and everything all flexed out in anger and nasty as hell.
 It had a dust cloud where he stomped, two different swappable heads with two different expressions...hell, they even had a crushed-in bootprint on the stand’s faux-steel decking, right where Zangief’s huge foot slammed down, and that made it *perfect* for the kind of ultimate bro-lad *goals* that Adam had running in his head.

 Zangief had been Adam’s personal mascot for years.
 Now, the statue needed a new owner.

-“Why, though?
-He’s so fuckin’ *big!* How does he even *move?”*
+"Why, though?
+He’s so fuckin’ *big!* How does he even *move?"*

-“Same way I did. *Better than you.* In this game it’s all about power-to-weight and work capacity, man.
+"Same way I did. *Better than you.* In this game it’s all about power-to-weight and work capacity, man.
 I never shoulda been able to beat your face in for all those years, except I was so overwhelmingly strong that it didn’t *matter* how much more skilled you were. *Being* that strong made me faster, quicker, made it easier to take hits...the rest I fixed with yoga.
 Now imagine what *you* could do with all that added to all the skills you already have.
 What the fuck would stand any chance against you?
 Now...nobody’s *ever* gonna physically outperform Daar, or even fuckin’ approach what he is *now,* let alone fifty years from now.
 But I bet we can make you so fuckin’ fast and strong, not even his future badass self would wanna pick a fight.
 You’re gonna *pimp-slap* the next Alpha you meet, man.
-And it ain’t even gonna be a workout.”
+And it ain’t even gonna be a workout."

-“...Weird-ass torch to pass, bro.”
+"...Weird-ass torch to pass, bro."
 Even so, Firth had stood, and came ‘round the desk to hug him with full Beef Force.
 Teasing or not, what mattered was that Firth *got it.* He looked Zangief over, looked back at Adam, steeled himself, and nodded seriously.

-Then cracked a nervous joke. “...Okay.
-Fuck me up, fam.”
+Then cracked a nervous joke. "...Okay.
+Fuck me up, fam."

 That bit of motivation was turning out to have been fuckin’ *timely,* given how Adam had picked a fight with an Alpha and lost everything.
 Now, thanks to the most bleeding-edge Corti science, Adam’s relentless coaching, Firth’s ludicrously perfect bred-for-purpose genetics, and his own ever-growing willpower and confidence in his strength?

-*“Fffuck…* I never thought I’d look *this* fuckin’ insane.
-How the fuck did *this* happen?”
+*"Fffuck…* I never thought I’d look *this* fuckin’ insane.
+How the fuck did *this* happen?"

-“Been happenin’ for years, bro.
+"Been happenin’ for years, bro.
 We got you healed up and rebuilt, then we built up your base, tested your limits, didn’t manage to find them...and for the last few years we’ve been pushin’ hard.
 This last year I got merciless, but now?
 It’s time to *show* you what you’ve got.
-So we leaned you down to get a better look at where you’re goin’, and now here you are.”
+So we leaned you down to get a better look at where you’re goin’, and now here you are."

-“...Not even a month ago I didn’t look *this* evil, fuckin’ hell.
-And I’m still growing!”
+"...Not even a month ago I didn’t look *this* evil, fuckin’ hell.
+And I’m still growing!"

 Things that once took years could happen now in mere months or sometimes even *weeks.* it turned out that Human beings had *enormous* innate potential, and that potential could go in a lot of different directions.
 With Crude, superscience, and an athlete who was officially the very last word in human physiological potential?
 Once he started leaning out, he leaned out *fast* and now...

 ...Jesus.

-“Well,” Adam nodded.
-“Benefits of your genes and the spacemagic.
+"Well," Adam nodded.
+"Benefits of your genes and the spacemagic.
 There’s Zangief, right there in the mirror.
 Hell, you’re already bigger and better!
-So what do you think?”
+So what do you think?"

 Firth had taken to posing pretty quick, once he understood how to use the mirror as a training aid.
 Hell, it was hard *not* to when you looked as good as he did.
 He twisted this way and that, experimented a bit, looked down at himself in disbelief…